Advice for Women Entrepreneurs to Acquire Growth Capital - In the Hunt

 Indeed, the only commonality among growing companies is the reality that growth doesn't happen on its own.
 Business owners make a conscious decision to stretch a little farther, demand a little more, and push a little harder.
 It's a challenging endeavor--for both the company and its owner--and to do it right requires careful planning and preparation.
 Poorly planned growth can wreak havoc, or worse.

-So before you start down the road to growth, you need to make sure you're prepared.
-You need to anticipate the challenges growth will present, and know how you'll respond to them.
-First and foremost, that means understanding the financial tools that can help you achieve your goals.
-In the following chapters, we tell the stories of women entrepreneurs who used different financing mechanisms to fund their growth.
 By sharing their experiences, along with advice and insight from some of the country's foremost experts on business finance, we hope to de-mystify financing options, and help you determine what source of capital is best suited to your needs.
 It's important to note that this book is not an exhaustive guide to financing growth, but rather the next lesson in your ongoing education.
 The aim is to give you the tools and knowledge necessary to analyze your own capital needs and financing options.
 Read on to for your first lesson in positioning your business for growth.

 Case Study